To be eligible to receive a Michigan Standard Teaching Certificate, you must meet the following requirements:

 • Secondary candidates must pass subject area tests in both the teaching major and minor.

 - Current certification of CPR (Adult/Child) Instruction and First Aid (Standard or Basic).
-Click here for approved providers.
+Michigan Department of Education provides a list of Approved Providers for CPR and First Aid certification.

 - If your criminal background information has changed since you originally applied for admission to the College of Education, contact the Associate Director of the Student Information and Services Center (SISC) to confirm the change(s) are on file in SISC.